alxptr/angular2-cache/README.md

 **app.ts**

-Then we should connect the appropriate the cache service (NgZoneGlobalCache, MemoryGlobalCache, etc..).
+Then you should inject the appropriate the cache service (NgZoneGlobalCache, MemoryGlobalCache, etc..).
 The each cache service has the public methods for setting configuration (setEnableLogging, setEnable or setCachedValue for setting the not lazy presets values).

 ```typescript